itsanasokolova/Travel-agency-landingpage/README.md

 # Travel-agency-landingpage
-A simple landing page using bootstrap.
+A simple landing page using bootstrap for ZTM Web Developer Academy.